Overstatement-Net-Equivalent Risk-Limiting Audit: ONEAudit: Sample sizes for contest-level ONE CLCA vs. BPA

 \subsection{Numerical comparison}

+While CLCA with ONE CVRs is algebraically equivalent to BPA, the performance of a given statistical test will be different for the two formulations.
 We now compare expected audit sample sizes for some common risk-measuring functions applied to CLCA with ONE CVRs derived from contest-level results and applied to the original assorter data.
-Because the two problems are affine equivalent, this is assessing the particular \emph{statistical tests}, not any intrinsic difference between BPA and ONE CLCA.
+This is assessing the particular \emph{statistical tests}, not any intrinsic difference between BPA and ONE CLCA.

-Tables~\ref{tab:performance-detail-1}--\ref{tab:performance-detail-3} show the results when the reported winner received a share $\theta$ of the valid votes, $\theta \in \{0.505, 0.51, 0.52\}$, for percentages of cards that do not contain a valid vote for either candidate ranging from 10\% to 75\%, augmenting tables~4 and 5 of \cite{stark23b}.
-The overall performance across test conditions is summarized in table~\ref{tab:summary}, which gives the geometric mean of the ratios of the mean sample size for each condition to the smallest mean sample size for that condition (across risk-measuring functions).
-Transforming the assorter into an overstatement assorter using the ONEAudit transformation, then testing whether the mean of the resulting population is $\le 1/2$ using the ALPHA test martingale with the truncated shrinkage estimator of \cite{stark23b} with $d=10$ and $\eta$ between $0.505$ and $0.55$ performed comparably to---but slightly worse than---using ALPHA on the raw assorter values for the same $d$ and $\eta$, and within 4.8\% of the overall performance of the best-performing method in the tests.
+Tables~\ref{tab:performance-detail-1}--\ref{tab:performance-detail-5} in the appendix report expected sample sizes when the reported winner received a share $\theta \in \{0.505, 0.51, 0.52, 0.55, 0.6\}$ of the reported votes, for percentages of cards that do not contain a valid vote for either candidate ranging from 10\% to 75\%, and various values of tuning parameters in the risk-measuring functions.
+Table~\ref{tab:summary} gives the geometric mean of the ratios of the mean sample size for each condition to the smallest mean sample size for that condition (across risk-measuring functions).
+Transforming the assorter into an overstatement assorter using the ONEAudit transformation, then testing whether the mean of the resulting population is $\le 1/2$ using the ALPHA test martingale with the truncated shrinkage estimator of \cite{stark23b} with $d=10$ and $\eta$ between $0.505$ and $0.55$ performed comparably to---but slightly worse than---using ALPHA on the raw assorter values for the same $d$ and $\eta$, and within 4.8\% of the overall performance of the best-performing method. \begin{SCtable}

+{ Geometric mean of the ratios of sample sizes to the smallest sample size for each condition described above.
+The smallest ratio is in bold font.
+In the simulations, for the hypothesis tests considered, the ONEAudit transformation entails a negligible loss in efficiency compared to ALPHA applied to the ``raw'' assorter.} \end{SCtable}